 Practice, read, and…. repeat!

 Do as many practice questions as you can for both the written and oral exams.
-For the written exam, you can find practice questions on the American Board of Anesthesiology website or utilize the highly rated and continuously updated ABA Anesthesiology BASIC exam question bank provided by BoardVitals.
+For the written exam, utilize the highly rated and continuously updated ABA Anesthesiology BASIC exam question bank provided by BoardVitals.

 Practice answering the questions and become familiar with the format of the exam.
 If you answer the questions correctly, great!
 Make sure you know why that was the correct answer.
 Knowing why helps you understand the material more comprehensively so wording won’t trip you up on your exam.
 If you answered incorrectly, read their explanation and also read the chapter in your textbook of choice.
 By practicing with the questions first, before going back to read the corresponding chapter, you can better focus your reading on your weak material.
 You will “see” the questions within the textbook and your reading will be high yield.